usyd-blockchain/vandal/README.md

 ## Documentation

-Sphinx is used for code documentation generation.
+Sphinx is used to generate code documentation for the decompiler.
 Sphinx source files are in `doc/source/`.
 To build clean HTML documentation, run:

 ```
 $ make clean doc